nullnein/site-mapping-money/content/_index.md

 +++
-title = "My presentation"
+title = "Mapping Money"
 outputs = ["Reveal"]
 +++

-# Hello world!
+# Mapping Money

-This is my second slide.
+This is a project by the IFAIR IMPACT GROUP "[Future of the International Monetary System](https://ifair.eu/impact-groups-en/future-of-the-international-monetary-system/)".

+We are currently setting up.